Georgia College & State University congratulates local students for making President’s List

-MILLEDGEVILLE, GA (05/15/2024)– Georgia College & State University recognizes its students from the College of Health Sciences for making the President’s List for the spring 2024 term.
+MILLEDGEVILLE, GA (05/15/2024)– Georgia College & State University recognizes its students from the J. Whitney Bunting College of Business and Technology for making the President’s List for the spring 2024 term.

 Georgia College salutes all of its students who made the President’s List for their outstanding efforts.